 Lake Vermillion

-Andy wanted to go back to Lake Vermillion and explore the upper tributary, also known as Vermillion Creek.
+We decided to return to Lake Vermillion and explore the upper tributary, also known as Vermillion Creek.
 With the wind helping us, we paddled against the slow-moving current.

 We explored several branches off the main flow.
 This one quickly became shallow and smelly.
 Not my favorite part of the float!